HubSpot/hubspot-cms-vscode/README.md

 | hublblog | Boilerplate blog markup |  |

-## Getting Started
-This extension introduces new file languages: `HTML + HUBL` and `HTML + CSS`.
-In order to use these new features, you'll want to make sure you've told VSCode to use these langauges.
-For one-off files, you can simply change the language in the lower right hand corner of your screen.
-However, we recommend adjusting your file associations under your User or Workspace preferences:
-- In VSCode, press `CMD` + `SHIFT` + `P` to open the command prompt
-- Search for and select the command `Preferences: Open Settings (UI)`
-- Choose either the "User" or "Workspace" tab
-- In "Search settings" look up `files.associations`
-- Select "Add Item" and add these file associations:
-    `*.html`:`html-hubl`
-    `*.html`:`css-hubl`

-For more information about how VSCode settings work, [check out the docs](https://code.visualstudio.com/docs/getstarted/settings).
+### Common issues

-_NOTE_: If you are having trouble getting IntelliSense suggestions when in snippet placeholders you may need to add the following to your [User Settings](https://code.visualstudio.com/docs/getstarted/settings) `"editor.suggest.snippetsPreventQuickSuggestions": false`.
+- If you are having trouble getting IntelliSense suggestions when in snippet placeholders you may need to add the following to your [User Settings](https://code.visualstudio.com/docs/getstarted/settings) `"editor.suggest.snippetsPreventQuickSuggestions": false`.
 If parameter suggestions are not showing up, set `"editor.parameterHints": true`.

  ### Contributing
  For more information about contributing, see the [contributing docs](./CONTRIBUTING.md).